MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

     3. Depth histograms are calculated using "paleomix depths", similar to coverage statistics, these statistics are genome-wide and for any regions of interest specified by the user.

     4. If the "mapDamage" feature or "Rescaling" is enabled, mapDamage plots are generated; if rescaling is enabled, a model of the post-mortem DNA damage is also generated.

-    5. If the "DuplicateHist" feature is enabled, histograms of PCR duplicates are estimated for each library, for use with the 'preseq' tool[Daley2013]_, to estimate the complexity of the libraries.